brendancrebs/butler/specs/language_options.md

 - Type: string

 - Description: `workspace` is a command to return an array of dependencies for a particular workspace.
+This command should simply return the dependencies for a single workspace.
 Expect that this command will be executed at the location of every workspace that was collected for the given language.

 - Example: